phillippchu/background-generator/README.md

 # background-generator

 Background Generator made with HTML, CSS, JS

-Choose two colors and change the gradient levels.
+Choose two colors and change the gradient levels to your liking.